JaredTMurray/plotlydiploy/README.md

 # plotlydiploy

 ## Overview
-Demographic information were used to visualize the bacterial data for each volunteer.I then used this data to create the following deliveables
+Demographic information was used to visualize the bacterial data for each volunteer.I then used this data to create the following deliverables
 - Deliverable 1: Create a Horizontal Bar Chart
 - Deliverable 2: Create a Bubble Chart
 - Deliverable 3: Create a Gauge Chart